 - Q&A a Day for Couples Book – A book with a question a day for couples to read and answer together.
-(It is a follow up to the popular Q&A a Day for Kids book.)
-A great conversation started and fun 5-minute daily activity.
+(It is a follow-up to the popular Q&A a Day for Kids book.)
+A great conversation starter and fun 5-minute daily activity.

 - Shiatsu Massage Pillow – Less than the price of one actual massage and SO relaxing!

 - Organic Cotton Robe – I got this organic cotton robe for Christmas and love it!
 So soft, and the belt is attached so I don’t lose it.

 - Royally Flawless Facial Moisturizer – Give the gift of gorgeous skin!
 I love this facial oil with the highest quality ingredients and no junk!